sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/sorting-algorithms.md

 - Select the minimum card from your right hand and place it into the end of your left hand (i.e. the sorted subarray shown above in orange).
 - Repeat until all cards have moved from your unsorted right hand to your sorted left hand.

 The above algorithm can be implemented using two separate arrays (sorted and unsorted).
 However, that would make the space complexity of the algorithm `O(n)`.
-Ideally, we want our sorting algorithms to be **in-place** with constant `O(1)` space complexity.
+Ideally, we want our sorting algorithms to be *in-place* with constant `O(1)` space complexity if possible.
 Therefore, instead of using 2 arrays, we can simply swap elements around to create sorted/unsorted subsections within the original array.
 For more information, see the [mycodeschool video tutorial](https://www.youtube.com/watch?v=GUDLRan2DWM&list=PL2_aWCzGMAwKedT2KfDMB9YA5DgASZb3U&index=2).

 ### [Implementation](https://github.com/sirpaulmcd/Data-Structures-And-Algorithms/blob/main/src/sorting/SortingAlgorithms.java) in Java